kuzzleio/kuzzle-device-manager/doc/1/controllers/device/link-asset/index.md

 ---
 code: true
 type: page
-title: unlink
+title: linkAsset
-description: Unlinks a device from an asset
+description: Link a device to an asset
 ---

-# unlink
+# linkAsset

-Unlinks a device from its asset.
+Link a device to an asset.

+The device measures will be copied into the asset.

 ---